 You can source local specialties, including manchego cheese, or find wine, fruit juices, fresh fish, and all types of produce.
 It’s a major market for both tourists and locals.

 Besides the food and produce stalls, the market includes numerous restaurants, cafes, and bars.
 It’s also right off La Rambla, making it an easy place to stop at if you’re out exploring the city.

 Cheer along with 100,000 fans at Camp Nou Stadium

 Camp Nou Stadium is one of the most important Barcelona points of interest for football (soccer) fans.
 Catalans are devoted to their local football club – FC Barcelona.

 The stadium can hold up to 100,000 fans and often gets close to capacity during home matches.
 It’s also an important part of Barcelona’s history.
 During the Francisco Franco regime, citizens used football as a symbol of independence.

 You don’t need to visit during a home game to explore the stadium.
 Tickets to tour the stadium are available throughout the year.
 You can get a behind-the-scenes look at the stadium and stop for souvenirs at the gift shops.

 Like many popular tourist attractions, tickets sell out quickly.
 If you plan on visiting Camp Nou during peak tourist season, you should purchase your tickets online in advance.

-For most travellers, the best areas to stay in Barcelona float within the city centre, particularly the areas around Ciutat Vella, the Gothic Quarter, Las Ramblas, and Eixample.
+For most travellers, the best choice for where to stay in Barcelona is the city centre, particularly the areas around Ciutat Vella, the Gothic Quarter, Las Ramblas, and Eixample.
 Here are a few ideas to start your Barcelona accommodations search…

 - Hotel Cantón: A budget-friendly hotel in Ciutat Vella with simple rooms that’ll fit the bill for your Barcelona sightseeing itinerary without complete breaking the bank.